-Every effort will be made to email Skippers with changes to the Sailing Instructions, it is the Skippers responsibility to ensure that the RC has their current email address; failure to receive a change by email is not grounds for a protest.
+3.1 Every effort will be made to email Skippers with changes to the Sailing Instructions, it is the Skippers responsibility to ensure that the RC has their current email address; failure to receive a change by email is not grounds for a protest or redress.

 3.2 The RC may make verbal changes to the Sailing Instructions via VHF Channel 06 on the water.

-4.1 When a skippers’ meeting is to be held, a horn will sound in the vicinity of the clubhouse to signify the imminent start of the meeting in or outside of the CYC clubhouse.
+4.1 When a skippers’ meeting is to be held, a horn will sound in the vicinity of the clubhouse to signify the imminent start of the meeting outside of the CYC clubhouse.

 4.2 When conditions dictate, the RC may postpone the start of a race on shore.
-This postponement shall be signaled by the hoisting of the AP flag on the CYC flag pole on the south lawn or on the rear of the committee boat along with 2 horn blasts.
-When flag AP (pennant with alternating red & white vertical stripes) is displayed ashore or on the rear of the committee boat, “1 minute” is replaced with “not less than 20 minutes” in the race signal AP.
-Races will not be held when winds are persistently above 20 knots, however this is at the discretion of the RC and is not subject to Protest.
+This postponement will be announced on VHF Channel 06.
+There will not be an AP Flag.
+Races will not be held when winds are persistently above 20 knots, however this is at the discretion of the RC and is not subject to Protest or redress.

 5.1 Refer to Appendix D. This Appendix may be revised and published separately.